 HCi partners with our clients on both short and long term engagements.
-Our consultants travel and we serve clients nationwide, both on-site and remotely, with offices in Washington, D.C. and Portland, OR.
+Our consultants travel and we serve clients nationwide, both on-site and remotely, with our headquarters located in Washington, D.C.

 We have been successful in developing long lasting relationships with our clients and often provide advisory services long after an initial project has been completed.